-Annual Beach Cleaning shall be scheduled by the Town to occur in late spring, but no later than the Friday proceeding Memorial Day.
-Debris shall be removed from the beach only by persons who have participated in the annual spring training or its equivalent sponsored by the Beach Management Committee and/or Conservation Administrator (or in her/his absence, the Conservation Commission).
+Annual Beach Cleaning shall be scheduled by the Town to occur in late spring, but no later than March 31, or if weather dictates into the early portion of April with guidance from CWP.
+Man-made debris shall be removed from the beach only by persons who have participated in the annual spring training or its equivalent sponsored by the Beach Management Committee and/or Conservation Administrator (or in her/his absence, the Conservation Commission).

-The cleaning or removal of debris and seaweed may be conducted by hand or by a rake-type machine.
+The cleaning or removal of debris and seaweed may be conducted by hand or by a rake-type machine, or where boulders and large cobble predominate, by front end loader.
 The Town Manager and Conservation Administrator (or in her/his absence, the Conservation Commission) shall decide whether to use hand or machine labor.
-Cleaning both debris and seaweed by hand or by rake-type machine shall be conducted in accordance with Required Best Practices as described in Beach Maintenance: Use of Hand Tools and Beach Maintenance: Use of Rake-type Machines.
+Cleaning both debris and seaweed by hand or by machine shall be conducted in accordance with Required Best Practices as described in Beach Maintenance: Use of Hand Tools and Beach Maintenance: Use of Rake-type Machines.
 See page(s) 17-19.

-Annual Beach Grass Planting should occur in early spring, but no later than April 15th.
+Annual Beach Grass Planting should occur in early spring, but no later than March 31st in order to minimize potential impact to the piping plover nesting season.
+If planting is to occur after March 31 near or in NHESP-designated Priority and Estimated Habitats, (because of weather or other unavoidable logistics) the CWP will be consulted for guidance.
 Planting native vegetation is the best method for dune creation, stabilization, improvement, and repair.
 No matter what sand-trapping method is used, all dunes should be vegetated for stabilization.
 See page 17: Required Best Practices and Procedures: Beach Grass Planting.